ahmedosama7450/fwd-embedded-systems-traffic-light-control/README.md

 # On demand traffic light control

-This is the second project of the fwd embedded systems professional course
+This is the second project of the fwd embedded systems professional course This document is also available as pdf in the repository [here](blob/main/system-design.pdf)

 ## System description